Small Businesses and Startups Stats_ Facts and Figures

 While small businesses are vital, they also face challenges.
 Around 75% of small businesses survive their first year, and only 50% make it past their fifth year.
 One of the most significant challenges they encounter is cash flow problems, with 82% citing this as a reason for failure.

-Discover More How To Use AI To Build Chatbots
+Discover More How To Use AI To Analyze Data

 3. How prevalent are startups, and what are their characteristics?